envyN/ngx-dragdrop/README.md

 ```

-Add the ngx-widget-grid module as a dependency to your application module:
+Add the ngx-dragdrop module as a dependency to your application module:

 ```
 import { NgxDragDropModule } from 'ngx-dragdrop';